AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/creating-policy-sets.md

 1. On the Policies tab, search for policies to add to the policy set and create new policies:

     * To search for a policy, select Policy ID or Policy Name, type the corresponding value, select the number of items to display, and click Find.
-    * For details about creating a new policy, see [Creating and editing policies](/help/forms/using/admin-help/creating-policies.md#creating-and-editing-policies).
+    * For details about creating an policy, see [Creating and editing policies](/help/forms/using/admin-help/creating-policies.md#creating-and-editing-policies).

 ## Delete a policy set {#delete-a-policy-set}